-MCLICOM Official Competitivanage Data 40
+MSUCOM Match Data:

-MSUCOM Official Competitiveness Data:
+MSUCOM Official Competitiveness Data: .
+48

 Am I competitive?

-Researching programs
+Researching programs .
+49

-Understanding Residency (back to top)
+Understanding Residency (back to top) .
+49

 How many programs should I apply to?

-Can I apply for programs in more than one specialty?
+Can I apply for programs in more than one specialty? .
+49

-Can I apply for programs in more than one speciality?

-Is it OK to apply to more than one residency program within the same ho
+Is it OK to apply to more than one residency program within the same hospital? .
+49

-Interviewing for a Residency Position
+Interviewing for a Residency Position .
+51

-What factors are weighted most by program directors when deciding who
+What factors are weighted most by program directors when deciding whom they will invite to interview?
+51

-What factors are weighted most by program directors when deciding how
+What factors are weighted most by program directors when deciding how they will rank an applicant? .
+51

-What should I expect during my interview?
+What should I expect during my interview? .
+51

-How should I prepare for my interview? (back to top)
+How should I prepare for my interview? (back to top) .
+52

-What should I wear to my interview?
+What should I wear to my interview? .
+53

-What should I do after each interview? (back to top)
+What should I do after each interview? (back to top) .
+53

-How do I pay for my interviews?
+How do I pay for my interviews? .
+54

-What should I do if a PD asks me how I ranked their program?
+What should I do if a PD asks me how I ranked their program? .
+54

 What if I haven't heard from a program I'm very interested in?

-What should I do if I am not getting any interviews?
+What should I do if I am not getting any interviews? .
+54

-How should I budget for the cost of interviewing?
+How should I budget for the cost of interviewing? .
+55

-Should I take advantage of a "Second Look" if it is offered? (back to top b)
+Should I take advantage of a "Second Look" if it is offered? (back to top) .
+55

 Ranking Programs

-How many programs should I rank?
+How many programs should I rank? .
+58

+Creating a Rank Order List

-The Match
+The Match .
+61

 Basic Terminology

-Participating in the Match as a Couple (back to top)
+Participating in the Match as a Couple (back to top) .
+61

 What happens if I don't Match?

-Supplemental Offer and Acceptance Program (SOAP) Toolkit 61
+Supplemental Offer and Acceptance Program (SOAP) Toolkit .
+62

-Part 1: Planning ahead

-Part 2: Plan A vs. Plan B 61

-Part 3: Get your documents ready

-Part 4: Prepare for SOAP Week

-Part 5: Accepting an offer
+What MSUCOM can do for you during SOAP:

 Resources for Unmatched Students

 Resources to Help You Find a Residency Post-Match

 Resources for Non-Clinical Careers

 Pursing a Master's Degree

 Getting Involved in Research

 Appendix

 Useful Links (back to top)

 General Timeline (back to top)

 Resident Mentors

 Career Advisor Contact Information:

 Potential interview questions

 Questions to ask clinical faculty (back to top)

 Questions to ask the Program Director

-Questions to ask residents (back to top)
+Questions to ask residents (back to top) .
+72